CarlosParis7/CarlosParis7/README.md

 ## How the systems are shaped

 Most of what I build follows the same spine.
 A thin client, a boring API, one source of truth, and the AI and automation layers bolted on the side where they can fail without taking the business down with them.

+CobrIx is the clearest example: domain-driven design, optimistic locking on shared orders, idempotency keys per sub-account, and an event-sourced inventory ledger.
+It runs on-premise first and syncs to the cloud when there's a connection to sync with.

 ```mermaid
 %%{init: {'theme':'base','themeVariables':{'primaryColor':'#12294F','primaryTextColor':'#E6EDFA','primaryBorderColor':'#2F5BFF','lineColor':'#2F5BFF','secondaryColor':'#0B1E3F','tertiaryColor':'#0B1E3F','fontFamily':'ui-monospace, monospace'}}}%%